 Eligibility:

-- Enrolled in the junior or senior year of a California-based undergraduate program in Public Policy, Planning, Political Science, Sociology, Economics, or related field.
+- Currently enrolled as a senior in an undergraduate program at a college or university located in California, studying Public Policy, Planning, Political Science, Sociology, Economics, or a related field.

 or

-- Enrolled in first or second year of a California-based graduate program in Public Policy, Planning, Political Science, Sociology, Economics, or related field.
+- Currently enrolled as a first, second, or third year in a graduate program at a college or university located in California, studying Public Policy, Planning, Political Science, Sociology, Economics, or a related field.

 Preferred Qualifications